TheCruZ/Remote-Process-Function-Call-With-C-Sharp/README.md

             return;
         }

-the object[] return contains on index 0 a boolean with the status true or false and at index 1 the error/success message
+the object[] returned contains on index 0 a boolean with the status true or false and at index 1 the error/success message

 To set the function address: